Media Center Information

 - Any overdue items must be returned before a student can check out another item.

-- Lost books must be paid for before a student may check out another book.
+- Lost books must be paid for before a student can check out another book.
 Hardcover books cost $20 and paperback books cost $10 to replace.
-Magazines are $10 if lost.

 - Students who return damaged items will be assessed a fee relative to the amount or type of damage.
 If the book is unusable, then the replacement cost will prevail.